Painting 1 - ART 147 Prerequisite: Art 120 or Art 124

 Course Content: This class will introduce you to the elements and principles of acrylic painting.
 Each assignment will reinforce and emphasize technique, spacial illusion and basic composition skills.
 We will study contemporary artists in order to develop a fresh and exciting personal visual dialog.
 The class is designed to intrigue, inspire and engage you in the possibilities through the study of symbolism, multi-cultural perspectives and the many layers of meaning found in the visual arts.

 This course is enhanced and can be reviewed on Canvas.
+There are five online discussions you must participate in.

 Philosophy: Through the act of observation and the activity of painting we will study the interplay of form and content and their relationship and impact upon one another.
 The class is designed to make you aware of the basic elements of color, composition, how form carries meaning and the visual dynamics of art.